NBPub/SimilarArtistMap/README.md

   - hosted on [render](https://render.com/), deployed by [Gunicorn](https://docs.gunicorn.org/en/stable/index.html)
     - `--workers=2`
 	- speed may be limited by free tier hosting, can workers/threads be optimized for performance?
-  - source code for site is located here, differences for deployment:
+  - source code for site is located [on another repository](https://github.com/NBPub/SimilarArtistMap_deploy), differences for deployment:
     - define `server` in [Dash app](https://dash.plotly.com/deployment)
 	- set `Debug=False`